mislav/blog/_posts/2011-07-11-faraday-advanced-http.md

 and more.

-For the end, as an example of real-world Faraday use check out this simple [Instagram client][instagram] I wrote to implement a couple of endpoints that I needed from the Instagram official API.
+For the end, as an example of real-world Faraday use check out this simple [Instagram client][instagram] I wrote to implement just a couple of endpoints that I needed from the Instagram official API.
+Instagram already provides an [official ruby library][instagram-ruby] that's also implemented with Farady, but I created my own to see how minimal I can go so it can serve as a good example of Faraday usage.

+Consider Faraday next time when you find yourself consuming an API resource.
+Even if you immediately won't have huge benefits in your particular case, in the long run it will allow you to plug into that request/response cycle later on and free you from significant code changes.

 [faraday]: https://github.com/technoweenie/faraday
 [twitter]: https://github.com/jnunemaker/twitter "Ruby library for Twitter API"
 [repoinfo]: http://developer.github.com/v3/repos/ "GitHub API repository docs"
 [instagram]: https://github.com/mislav/instagram/blob/fa63fb9/instagram.rb
+[instagram-ruby]: https://github.com/instagram/instagram-ruby-gem "Instagram Ruby API library"
 [rack]: http://rack.rubyforge.org/ "Rack: a Ruby Webserver Interface"
 [faraday-stack]: https://github.com/mislav/faraday-stack "A collection of Faraday middleware by Mislav"
 [faraday_middleware]: https://github.com/pengwynn/faraday_middleware